cadop/dhart/CONTRIBUTING.md

 ![DoxygenFileOpen](docs/contributing-guides/images/doxygen_fileopen.png)

 The 'Open configuration file' file explorer will appear.<br>
-Navigate to your local copy of the Analysis repository,<br>
+Navigate to your local copy of the dhart repository,<br>
 then click the <b>Doxyfile</b> icon.<br>

 ![DoxygenOpenDoxyfile0](docs/contributing-guides/images/doxygen_open_doxyfile_0.png)
-<b>Your path to the Analysis repository will differ, depending where it resides locally on your machine.</b>
+<b>Your path to the dhart repository will differ, depending where it resides locally on your machine.</b>

 Upon loading the Doxyfile, it will be preconfigured for <b>C++</b>.

-Doxygen's <b>working directory</b> will be the location of the <b>Doxyfile</b>, which is the root directory of the Analysis repository.
+Doxygen's <b>working directory</b> will be the location of the <b>Doxyfile</b>, which is the root directory of the dhart repository.

 The <b>Source code directory</b> will be configured for <code>./src/Cpp</code><br>
 and the <b>Destination directory</b> will be configured for <code>./docs/C++</code>.<br>